 Getting your biopsy results

 Your biopsy results will likely be ready in a few days to a week or so.
-Your health care provider will notify you of the results.
+Your healthcare provider will notify you of the results.
 He or she will talk with you about other tests that may be needed if melanoma is found.
+Make sure you understand the results and what follow-up you need.

 Glen M. Bowen, MD specializes in the diagnosis and treatment of skin cancer.
 At the Huntsman Cancer Institute, Dr. Bowen is the clinical director of the Multidisciplinary Cutaneous Oncology Program and collaborates with physicians in plastic surgery, otolaryngology (ear, nose, and throat), surgical oncology, radiation oncology, and medical oncolog...
 Read More